puppetlabs/cisco_ios/README.md

 namevar

-Resource name, not used to manage the device
+Resource name — not used to manage the device.

 #### radius_global

-Configure global radius settings
+Configure global radius settings.

 ##### Properties